kstenerud/concise-encoding/cbe-specification.md

 | Metadata  | Data about other data                                |
 | Comment   | User definable comment                               |
 | Custom    | User-defined data type                               |

+CBE is the binary-based counterpart to [Concise Text Encoding](cte-specification.md).